osmanonurkoc/edit_menu_configurator/README.md

 - **Enable "Edit" Context Menu**: Adds an **"Edit"** option to the right-click context menu for supported file extensions like `.bat`, `.txt`, `.log`, etc.
 - **Set Default Edit Program**: Configures the default program to open selected file extensions for editing.
 - **Registry Modifications**: Automatically creates and updates the necessary registry keys for context menu actions.
-- **Cross-Version Support**: Fully compatible with Windows 11 and its latest updates.
+- **Cross-Version Support**: Fully compatible with Windows 10, Windows 11 and its latest updates.

 ---